Used to Be (Beach House song): Critical reception

-Pretty Much Amazing called the song a "notable standout" off the album.
+Upon its single release, Justin Stewart of AllMusic described "Used to Be" as having an "even more of the lazy gait and sunrise-hazy atmosphere that [Beach House's] fans have come to expect."
+Regarding the Teen Dream version, Pretty Much Amazing called the song a "notable standout" off the album.
 American Songwriter said "Used to Be" is "a rollicking dreamboat; if ever there were a tune to listen to while coasting along in a Cadillac convertible, this is it."
 DIY said the song features "one of the loveliest fade-outs in recent memory."
 The 405 said the song "builds to a quiet crescendo of noise that is capped with some heartbreaking and mezmerising vocals," while also including it on the best "track to download" off the album along with "Norway." musicOMH said the track is given "extra dimensions with sonic architecture, intricate guitar picking, and Victoria Legrand’s surprisingly meaty vocals."
 Now Magazine says the songs effectively places "lyrical peaks into the slow-tempo slurry of basic backbeats and electronic clouds," while labeling it as the top track off the album.
 Sputnikmusic praised Legrand's vocal performance on the song, stating it is perhaps her strongest one.